riedyw/PoshFunctions/Docs/ConvertFrom-DateTime.md

 A switch parameter to display in DMTF format.
 Default parameter set.

-DmtfDateTime is of the form "yyyymmddHHMMSS.ffffff+UUU"
+DmtfDateTime is of the form 'yyyymmddHHMMSS.ffffff+UUU'

 Where
     yyyy    is the 4 digit year